edamla/mediterraneanagency/_books/2021-09-01-i-wrote-my-love-with-stone.md

 to examine the picture of what an Anatolian child brought to the country through his recruitment to the Palace, then it is necessary to grasp the hidden details of Sinan’s life.
-If he became the ‘Chief Ar- chitect of the Ottoman State’ at the age of 50, then it is of great benefit for us to know very well the source from which this gem was brewed and the dough from which it was kneaded, and the oven in
+If he became the ‘Chief Architect of the Ottoman State’ at the age of 50, then it is of great benefit for us to know very well the source from which this gem was brewed and the dough from which it was kneaded, and the oven in